lisa-lumos/Snowflake/11-security.md

 Recommend these for account admin:
 - Assign it only to a select/limited number of people.
-- all users of this role should user MFA to login
+- All users of this role should use MFA to login
 - Assign this role to at least two users.
 So they can reset each other's passwords.
-- it should not be used to create objects unless absolute necessary.
+- It should not be used to create objects unless absolute necessary.
 - Do not make ACCOUNTADMIN the default role for any users in the system.
 - Avoid using the ACCOUNTADMIN for automated scripts